Overview: About Financial Reporting Tools @ Stanford

 Note: Oracle Financials reporting is transitioning from ReportMart3 to OBI Financial Reporting by subject area.
 For more information, see OBI Financial Reporting.

-Oracle Financials Inquiry Tools (SU Inquiry Tools)
+Oracle Financials Inquiry Tools (SU Inquiry Tools and Forms)

 In addition to ReportMart3 and OBI Financial Reporting, several web based inquiry tools are available to access Oracle Financials information.